ashraf4343/Store_management_API/README.md

 These dependencies are managed via Apache Maven.
 You can find the dependencies listed in the pom.xml file.

 Contributing
 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps
+If you'd like to contribute to this project, please follow these steps:

 Fork the repository.
 Create a new branch (git checkout -b feature).